KerimCanIslamoglu/ProductManagement/README.md

 - The database and the tables would be created on application start.
 - The time parameter would be seeded to the database on application start.
+- In order to simulate the scenarios, you have to set  multiple start project on solution explorer properties.
+The projects are ProductManagement.Api and ProductManagement.Scenario